jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 Introduction
 ============

-The 'Attachments' extension for Joomla! allows files to be uploaded and attached to articles or other types of content.
-'Attachments' includes a plugin to display the attachments and a component for uploading and managing attachments.
-There are options to control who can see the attachments and who can upload them, along with several other options to increase its flexibility and usefulness.
+The 'Attachments' extension for Joomla! allows files to be uploaded and attached to articles, categories, or other types of content.
+The 'Attachments' extension includes a plugin to display the attachments and a component for uploading and managing attachments, as well as other plugins.
+There are options to control who can see the attachments and who can upload them, along with several many options to increase its flexibility and usefulness.
 Note: all options are controlled through the component manager.

-.. warning:: The *Attachments* extension only works for Joomla!
-1.5.
+.. warning:: This version of the *Attachments* extension only works for
-             It has not been ported to version 1.6.**
+             Joomla!
+1.6 or greater.

 The 'Attachments' extension has been translated into many different languages.
 Please see the `Translations`_ section for the list of available translations.
-Most of these languages packs are in the process of being updated for 'Attachments' version 2.0.
+Most of these languages packs are in the process of being updated for 'Attachments' version 3.0.

 If you wish to subscribe to an email list for announcements about this extension, please subscribe using this web page: